Perichoresis: Etymology

 "Perichoresis" is derived from the Greek peri, "around" and chōreō, "to go, or come".
 As a compound word, it refers primarily to "going around" or "encompassing", conveying the idea of "two sides of the same coin".
 Suggested connections with Greek words for dancing ("choreia", spelled with the short letter omicron not the long omega) are not grounded in Greek etymology or early Christian use, but are modern in origin.
-The Latin equivalent circumincession comes from the Latin circum, "around" and incedere meaning "to go, to step, to march along", and was first by Burgundio of Pisa (d.
+The Latin equivalent circumincession comes from the Latin circum, "around" and incedere meaning "to go, to step, to march along", and was first used by Burgundio of Pisa (d.
 1194).
 The form "Circuminsessio" developed from the similarity in sound.

 Usage

 The relationship of the Triune God is intensified by the relationship of perichoresis.
 This indwelling expresses and realizes fellowship between the Father and the Son.
 It is intimacy.
 Jesus compares the oneness of this indwelling to the oneness of the fellowship of his church from this indwelling.
 "That they all may be one; as thou, Father, art in me, and I in thee, that they also may be one in us" (John 17:21).
 The great 12th century Cistercian reformer St. Bernard of Clairvaux spoke of the Holy Spirit as the kiss of God, the Holy Spirit being thus not generated but proceeding from the love of the Father and the Son through an act of their unified will.